 Standard: Benchmark The Below Basic student: The Basic student: The Proficient student: In addition to the Proficient Level, the Advanced student: Culture: 5.IC.C.01 Give examples and explain how computing technologies have changed the world and express how those technologies influence and are influenced by cultural practices.
-Culture: 5.IC.C.02 Develop, test, and refine digital artifacts or devices to improve accessibility and usability for diverse end users. provides little to no evidence in addressing the expectation(s). - gives examples of how computing technologies have changed the world, and/or - expresses how technologies interact with cultural practices, and/or - tests digital artifacts or devices for accessibility and usability for diverse end users. gives examples and explains how computing technologies have changed the world. expresses how technologies influence and are influenced by cultural practices. develops, tests, and refines digital artifacts or devices to improve accessibility and usability for diverse end users. demonstrates in-depth inferences and applications that go beyond the understanding or context of the standard (e.g., makes and justifies predictions based on historical patterns, incorporates multiple forms of accessibility in one artifact).
+Culture: 5.IC.C.02 Develop, test, and refine digital artifacts or devices to improve accessibility and usability for diverse end users. provides little to no evidence in addressing the expectation(s). gives examples of how computing technologies have changed the world, and/or expresses how technologies interact with cultural practices, and/or tests digital artifacts or devices for accessibility and usability for diverse end users. gives examples and explains how computing technologies have changed the world. expresses how technologies influence and are influenced by cultural practices. develops, tests, and refines digital artifacts or devices to improve accessibility and usability for diverse end users. demonstrates in-depth inferences and applications that go beyond the understanding or context of the standard (e.g., makes and justifies predictions based on historical patterns, incorporates multiple forms of accessibility in one artifact).
 Social Interactions: 5.IC.SI.01 Seek diverse perspectives for the purpose of improving computational artifacts.
 Social Interactions: 5.IC.SI.02 Practice grade-level appropriate behavior and responsibilities while participating in an online community.
-Identify and report inappropriate behavior. provides little to no evidence in addressing the expectation(s). - practices grade-level appropriate behavior and responsibilities while participating in an online community identifies and reports inappropriate behavior, when applicable. - seeks diverse perspectives for the purpose of improving computational artifacts practices grade-level appropriate behavior and responsibilities while participating in an online community identifies and reports inappropriate behavior, when applicable. demonstrates in-depth inferences and applications that go beyond the understanding or context of the standard (e.g., creates resources that models or explains to peers how to participate in online communities or independently uses video conferencing tools or other online collaborative spaces, such as blogs, wikis, forums, or website comments, to gather feedback from individuals and groups).
+Identify and report inappropriate behavior. provides little to no evidence in addressing the expectation(s). practices grade-level appropriate behavior and responsibilities while participating in an online community. identifies and reports inappropriate behavior, when applicable. seeks diverse perspectives for the purpose of improving computational artifacts. practices grade-level appropriate behavior and responsibilities while participating in an online community. identifies and reports inappropriate behavior, when applicable. demonstrates in-depth inferences and applications that go beyond the understanding or context of the standard (e.g., creates resources that models or explains to peers how to participate in online communities or independently uses video conferencing tools or other online collaborative spaces, such as blogs, wikis, forums, or website comments, to gather feedback from individuals and groups).

-Standard: Benchmark The Below Basic student: The Basic student: The Proficient student: In addition to the Proficient Level, the Advanced student: Safety, Law, & Ethics: 5.IC.SLE.01 provides little to no identifies types of digital data - recognizes and appropriately uses demonstrates in-depth inferences Recognize and appropriately use evidence in addressing that may have intellectual public domain and creative and applications that go beyond the public domain and creative the expectation(s). property rights that prevent commons media. understanding or context of the commons media and discuss the copying or require attribution. - discusses the social impact of standard (e.g., explain the process of social impact of violating violating intellectual property contributing to a public domain or intellectual property rights. rights. creative commons media, create and · · use a custom intellectual property • rights system used by members of the class).
+Standard: Benchmark The Below Basic student: The Basic student: The Proficient student: In addition to the Proficient Level, the Advanced student: Safety, Law, & Ethics: 5.IC.SLE.01 Recognize and appropriately use public domain and creative commons media and discuss the social impact of violating intellectual property rights. provides little to no evidence in addressing the expectation(s). identifies types of digital data that may have intellectual property rights that prevent copying or require attribution. recognizes and appropriately uses public domain and creative commons media. discusses the social impact of violating intellectual property rights. demonstrates in-depth inferences and applications that go beyond the understanding or context of the standard (e.g., explain the process of contributing to a public domain or creative commons media, create and use a custom intellectual property rights system used by members of the class).